COS

 KeebSocial, by the name, is a social media platform written by myself.
 It involves a full tech stack for which I was the sole architect.
 Utilizing both frontend and backend technologies, I created a containerized, scalable application.
 While the frontend is not finished, I created a fully working backend API, usable both by the frontend and is extensible for use by third parties.

 The frontend was written entirely in HTML, CSS, and JavaScript, with the backend mostly written in PHP.
-While PHP is not the most popular choice in writing new backend infrastructure today, it still deployed very widely and is absolutely a relevant skill.
+While PHP is not the most favored choice for writing new backend infrastructure today, it still deployed very widely and is absolutely a relevant skill.
 Today, a language such as Python would be used to respond to API queries.

 On the backend, I was able to containerize my application into different components in order to standardize its runtime environment and in order to increase its potential scalability.
 For example, MongoDB, the database used for the project, is run in its own Docker container, with a standard interface allowing it to be horizontally scaled by deploying additional cluster nodes, with the help of technologies such as Kubernetes.
 In addition, running NGINX, a web server, in its own container allows for swapping this live content server for perhaps a load-balancing caching web server in the future